 What is the issue?

-How this research program will help?
+How will the program help?

 How are we conducting this research?

 Barriers and facilitators influencing the sustainment of health behaviour interventions in schools and childcare services: A systematic review.
-2021.
-Implementation Science.
+Implementation Science, 2021.
 DOI: https://doi.org/10.1186/s13012-021-01134-y.

 Barriers and facilitators to the implementation of healthy eating, physical activity and obesity prevention policies, practices or programs in family daycare: A mixed method systematic review.
 Prev Med, 2022.
 DOI: https://doi.org/10.1016/j.ypmed.2022.107011.
 Plain language summary: Factors influencing the implementation of obesity prevention programs in family day care centres.